att/qujata/ROADMAP.md

 * Architectural Path: Adopt a plug-and-play model to seamlessly integrate new algorithms or protocols into the benchmarking tool.
 Ensure the platform remains cloud-agnostic, facilitating deployments on any major cloud service or on-premises.
 * Analysis and Refinement: Regularly analyze the collected metrics, refining tools based on insights, and re-evaluating the significance of certain metrics to ensure the tool's continued relevance and accuracy.
 ### Community Engagement and Open Data
 Our ultimate goal is not just internal knowledge but to provide the community with valuable insights.
-We plan to make our findings public, engage with the community for feedback, and potentially open-source our tools for collaborative enhancement.
+We plan to make our findings public, engage with the community for feedback, and open-source our tools for collaborative enhancement.

 # Architecture
 ### Moving from our working prototype (phase 0) to phase 1